logo for nutrition-and-you.com

 candied kumquat fruits

-Kumquats must be allowed to ripen fully on the tree before they are picked.
-They can be enjoyed fresh, added in salads, candied, and as a garnish.
+Kumquats must be allowed to fully ripen on the tree itself before they are picked.
+They can be enjoyed fresh, added in salads, or candied, and as a garnish.

-Wash fresh fruits in cool water as you wash olives.
-Gently pat dry using soft cloth/tissue.
+Wash fresh fruits in a bowl of cool water.
+Gently pat dry using a soft cloth/tissue.

-Kumquats taste best if they are gently rolled or squeezed between the fingers before being eaten, as this unifies the ingredients in the thin rind and tart pulp.
-Eat kumquats as you would eat grapes or olives with the peel.
+Kumquats are tasted best if they gently rolled or squeezed before being eaten.
+This method unifies sugary ingredients in its thin rind with that of underlying tart flesh.
+Eat kumquats as one would eat table grapes or olives, along with the peel.

 Here are some serving tips: